 They are called Fulani, Fulbé, Peuhl and are a proud nomad people.
 Experienced breeders and travelers, they are scattered in different tribes and countries in West Africa, each with their own aadaaji (i.e. customs, traditions in Fulah).
-As a Fulani, here are the lessons I think this culture taught me.
+As a Fulani, here are the lessons to learn from Fulani people.

 1. Be proud of who you are

 Knowing where you come from, who your ancestors were, is the starting point of self discovery.
 It will help you understand why you behave and think the way you do.
 Be proud of who you are because your genealogical tree is what makes you unique.
 The values and the culture in which you have been raised are a wealth that you are able to pass on to your heir and people around you.
 Keep an open-minded eye when encountering people from another background because you could be humbled by their experience and values as well.

 2. Living in harmony with nature is possible

 As said, Fulani are breeders and used to travel from desert to water places to feed their cattle.
 They hence learned to respect the nature and use only the necessary resources they needed to live until the next harvest.
 In July the 29th, Humanity has spent all the resources that the Earth can regenerate in a year, according to WWF organization.
 This date is called the Overshoot Day and comes earlier year after year.
 We would need the equivalent of 1,75 planets Earth to manage our needs*.
 Living on credit is not sustainable for the next generations.
 Nonetheless, I think there is still hope and we could learn from the past and the ways our ancestors used to live.
 We should remember that we owe everything to the nature: the air we breath, the food we eat, the raw materials we use to build our societies, none of that would be possible without the gifts that nature gives us.

 3. Your identities are multiple and will evolve trough time